Logiqx/wsw-results/docs/ukwa/README.md

 Weymouth Speed Week are considering an additional "fun" series to encourage daily participation from sailboard / wingboard / kiteboard competitors, running alongside the UKWA Speed Championships.
 The format of the "fun" series will be practically identical to the UKWA Speed Championships, including the same pre-agreed times for lunch.

 All sailboard / wingboard / kiteboard participants of Weymouth Speed Week will automatically be entered into the applicable "fun" series, regardless of UKWA membership.
-There will be several "fun" series, either catering for all six combinations of sailboard / wingboard / kiteboard and men / women, or three individual series for sailboards, wingboards, and kiteboards (i.e. including men and women).
+There will be several "fun" series, either catering for all six combinations of sailboard / wingboard / kiteboard and men / women, or three individual series for sailboards, wingboards, and kiteboards (i.e. combining men and women).

 The WSW course(s) will remain open during any pre-agreed lunch breaks.
 Competitors will still be allowed to do speed runs during the lunch break, which will qualify for daily tankards and end of week prizes.
-However, runs during the lunch period will count towards the UKWA Speed Championships or the WSW "fun" series.
-Like the UKWA series, "fun" series will have a maximum of two legs each day; morning and afternoon.
+However, runs during the lunch period will not count towards the UKWA Speed Championships or the WSW "fun" series.
+Like the UKWA series, "fun" series will have a maximum of two legs each day; AM and PM.

-The proposed rules for the "fun" series are very similar to those for the UKWA series, just using relaxed speed criteria.
-The speeds for sailboards have been taken from the "bronze" fleet criteria in the ISWC rulebook, but will only consider finishers within the mens pro + gold fleets.
-The relaxed sailboard speed criteria have been chosen to allow for decent competition on hydrofoils when the wind is light, but not too light.
+The proposed rules for the "fun" series are very similar to those of the UKWA series, just using relaxed speed criteria.
+The criteria for sailboards will use the "bronze" fleet speeds in the ISWC rulebook, but will only consider finishers within the mens pro + gold fleets.
+The relaxed sailboard speed criteria have been chosen to allow for healthy competition on hydrofoils when the wind is light, but not too light.

 > One leg is considered valid when at least 25% of the finishing racers in the mens pro + gold fleets (sailboards / wingboards), or open class fleet (kiteboards) have been recorded at least two times at a certain speed.
 The following matrix shows the necessary speeds for each fleet: